Chy-Zaber-Bin-Zahid/W3-Assignment-Selenium/README.md

 ---

+## Test Reports
+The results of the test cases are stored in an Excel report located at:
+`/reports/test_report.xlsx`.
+This file provides a detailed summary of the test execution.

+---

 ## Notes
 - Ensure all necessary drivers (e.g., ChromeDriver) are installed and available in your system's PATH.
 - Keep the `requirements.txt` file updated with all dependencies.